Dale Allison

-Dale C. Allison Jr. (born November 25, 1955) is an American historian and Christian theologian.
+Dale C. Allison Jr. (born November 25, 1955) is an American New Testament scholar and historian of early Christianity.
 His areas of expertise include the historical Jesus, the Gospel of Matthew, Second Temple Jewish literature, and the history of the interpretation and reception of the Bible.

-Since 2013, Allison is the Richard J. Dearborn Professor of New Testament at Princeton Theological Seminary.
-He was previously the Erret M. Grable Professor of New Testament at Pittsburgh Theological Seminary (1997-2013).
-From 2001-2014, he was an editor for the multi-volume Encyclopedia of the Bible and Its Reception.
+Since 2013, Allison has been the Richard J. Dearborn Professor of New Testament at Princeton Theological Seminary.
+He was previously the Erret M. Grable Professor of New Testament at Pittsburgh Theological Seminary (1997–2013).
+From 2001 to 2014, he was an editor for the multi-volume Encyclopedia of the Bible and Its Reception.

 Life, education, and career

 Dale Allison was born and raised in Wichita, Kansas.
 He attended Wichita State University as an undergraduate.
 He graduated summa cum laude with honors with majors in both philosophy and religion.
 He subsequently received both an MA and PhD in religion from Duke University, where he studied with W. D. Davies.
 Before taking his post in Pittsburgh, he was a research associate at Texas Christian University, a research scholar at Saint Paul School of Theology, and a research fellow at Friends University.
-He has further served as the Alexander Robertson Lecturer at the University of Glasgow (1996), the Hooker Distinguished Visiting Professor at McMaster University (2003), Extraordinary Professor and Research Collaborator at North-West University in Potchefstroom, South Africa (2014–2017), and Visiting Griset Chair in Bible and Christian Tradition at Chapman University (2019).
+He has further served as the Alexander Robertson Lecturer at the University of Glasgow (1996), the Hooker Distinguished Visiting professor at McMaster University (2003), Extraordinary Professor and Research Collaborator at North-West University in Potchefstroom, South Africa (2014–2017), and Visiting Griset Chair in Bible and Christian Tradition at Chapman University (2019).